CondalezaRice/hackathon2019/MKUltra/Documentation/Design.md

 6. Optionally, a display if other relevant statistics, e.g. accuracy
 7. A completion view to display at the end of the challenge
 	a.
 At a minimum, displays player vs. AI scores
-8. Upon challenge completion, the view will provide an opton for the user to replay the previous challenge, or select a new one.
+8. Upon challenge completion, the view will provide an option for the user to replay the previous challenge, or select a new one.